DnSu/aws-s3-lambda-crop-n-resize/README.md

 ## aws-s3-lambda-crop-n-resize
 Lambda function when triggered by an S3 PUT (configured in lambda triggers in AWS) automatically resizes images to "standar sizes" and place them in destination bucket (dsBucket).

+Why?
+Cause S3 + lambda is cheaper than image processor like imgix.
+Best for small projects that don't really generate revenue.

 ### Dependencies
 ```bash
 $ npm install async gm